VAT report - What is a VAT report?

 VAT reports and Debitoor

 If your business is VAT registered, you may need to submit VAT reports on a regular basis.
-To make this process quick and easy, Debitoor invoicing software helps you create up-to-date VAT reports in just a few seconds.
+Debitoor invoicing software makes this process quick and easy by helping you create up-to-date VAT reports in just a few seconds.